May 23, 2020

 Looking for more information about what the East Greenbush Community Library is doing to prevent spread of COVID-19?
 We will keep you updated via this page.
-Check back often.
+For more detailed information, read our Continuity of Services Plan- 3.

 During the closure, all Library-sponsored public programs are postponed or cancelled.
 Whenever possible, the Library will reschedule the public programs originally scheduled during the closure period.